DataBiosphere/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/pipeline-best-practices.md

 # Best Practices for Building Data Processing Pipelines

-Each of our Data Coordination Platform (DCP) standardized pipelines are developed using the best practices detailed below and are approved by the [Human Cell Atlas Analysis Working Group](https://www.humancellatlas.org/learn-more/working-groups/).
+Each of our Data Coordination Platform (DCP) uniform pipelines are developed using the best practices detailed below and are approved by the [Human Cell Atlas Analysis Working Group](https://www.humancellatlas.org/learn-more/working-groups/).
 We describe each of these best practices to give insight as to why they are important and we provide examples to give you a sense of how to apply them.

 Overall, the best pipelines should be:
 - automated